-Last week we ran yet another successful Vegan Baking & Decorating class.
-I’ve shared pictures on our instagram page.
-They were such a lovely bunch and its always incredibly satisfying when students leave at the end of the week feeling content.
+Last week we ran yet another successful Vegan Cake Decorating and Baking class.
+I’ve shared pictures on our Instagram page.
+They were such a lovely bunch and it’s always incredibly satisfying when students leave at the end of the week feeling content.

-I wanted to share the recipe to the vegan meringues we made at the class.
+I wanted to share the recipe for the vegan meringues we made in the class.
 These are super easy to make and are absolutely delicious.
 I’m not a fan of regular meringues because I find them very eggy.
 That’s certainly not the case with these ones.
 Do give them a go and let me know what you think.

 100g reduced aquafaba